ucsb-cs8/w20/_lab/lab04.md

 Save your functions in a Python file named lab04.py in your directory lab04.

-# Step 7: Submit your work via Gauchospace
+# Step 7: Submit your work to Gradescope

 End of Lab04.